Edgenesis/shifu.dev/docs/guides/install-shifu-dev.md

 ### Note: Pre-download Images

 `pkg/k8s/crd/install/shifu_install.yml` uses images such as `quay.io/brancz/kube-rbac-proxy:v0.12.0` and `edgehub/shifu-controller:v0.0.5`.
-You can pre-download these images on your computer and then import them in the cluster:
+You can pre-download these images on your computer and then import them into the cluster:

 ```bash
 sudo docker pull quay.io/brancz/kube-rbac-proxy:v0.12.0